IBM-Cloud/chatbot-watson-android/README.md

 If you have followed all the above instructions, you should be happily chatting with your Wat(son)Bot.

 ** Remember your bot will be talking to your Conversation Service (Intents, Entities and Dialog).**

+To learn more about Conversation and Other Watson Cognitive Services, <a href="https://www.ibm.com/watson/developercloud/" target="_blank">Click Here</a>

 ### Don't stop here!!!
 Keep coding and using Bluemix